tensorlakeai/indexify/docs/docs/index.md

 Extractors are modules that apply AI models to data and produce embeddings or structured information, such as named entities in a document or objects of interest and their location in images.
 Developers can build new extractors for their use cases, such as creating indexes from healthcare records or indexes from a code repository for searching code and documentation.

-Storage is pluggable so that we can quickly support any Vector Storage service or a document/NoSQL store for structured data.
+Storage is pluggable, we support few different vector stores for embeddings and document stores for structured data.

 ## Why use Indexify